andykuszyk/andykuszyk.github.io/2023-11-07-securing-environment-access.md

 This has some security benefits in terms of limiting the footprint of your estate on the internet, but can be difficult to manage and troubleshoot in the event that things going wrong with your underlying hosts.

-### 3. Dynamic compute
+### 3. *dynamic compute*
 The third configuration I wanted to describe is one where you have no control over the underlying compute whatsoever.
 This might take the form of fully managed compute nodes for your container orchestrator (e.g. AWS Fargate), or serverless functions (e.g. AWS Lambda).

-Irrespective of the mechanism, environments consisting of dynamic compute have no logical compute that you can directly access; the only thing you're concerned with is the software running on top of the compute.
+Irrespective of the mechanism, environments consisting of *dynamic compute* have no logical compute that you can directly access; the only thing you're concerned with is the software running on top of the compute.

 ---

 ## But what about securing access?
 OK, now that we've established a basic taxonomy of environment types, let's return to the topic of securing access to your environments.
 The main point to discuss is the first hop an operator would need to make in the architectures described above.
-For static compute with SSH, this is the SSH connection to the bastion.
-For static compute without SSH, this is authentication with the control plane.
-For dynamic compute, this is either authentication with the control plane, or no authentication at all!
+For *static compute with SSH*, this is the SSH connection to the bastion.
+For *static compute without SSH*, this is authentication with the control plane.
+For *dynamic compute*, this is either authentication with the control plane, or no authentication at all!

 So, that leaves us with two primary challenges:
 1. Securing control plane access (i.e. securing cloud credentials).